 Check the rider’s schedule/pack that is distributed before the event for the registration procedure for the particular year.

-For the 2020 event, the rules state you have to pick up your bib number and participant bag from the Playa de Muro municipal building on either the Thursday or Friday before the event on the Saturday, between 9 am and 9 pm.
+For the 2021 event, the rules state you have to pick up your bib number and participant bag from the Playa de Muro municipal building on either Thursday 8 October 2021 or Friday 9 October 2021, between 9 am and 9 pm.
+This seems a bit odd given the event isn't until 24 October 2021?!
+Worth checking with the organisers since failure to collect is stated to imply "failure to participate in the event without the right to a refund".

 Note: You are not allowed to delegate the registration/bib number pick up.
 You yourself have to appear with your valid ID card or passport.